Transference of measures via disintegration: Preliminaries

 \begin{lemma} Let $X$ be a real locally convex space and let $p:X\to\er$ be a lower semicontinuous sublinear functional.
 Then The sup cannot be replaced by max. \end{lemma}

-The positive part of this lemma is a consequence of the Hahn-Banach separation theorem.
-It follows from \cite[Theorem 2.11]{hypolinear}.
-However, the quoted result is far more general, it works with hypolinear functionals and uses infimal convolutions.
-For the sake of completeness we present here a simple elementary proof, essentially following the argument used in \cite[p.
+The positive part of this lemma is a (rather standard but non-trivial) consequence of the Hahn-Banach separation theorem.
+Since we have not found any reference for this result (except for a far more general version \cite[Theorem 2.11]{hypolinear} with a complicated proof) we decided to present here a simple elementary proof, essentially following the argument used in \cite[p.
 534]{batty-vector} in a special case.

 \begin{proof} Let us start by the negative part.
 A possible counterexample is given in \cite[Example 2.10]{hypolinear} using a non-complete inner product space.
 Another possibility is to take $X=(Y^*,w^*)$ where $Y$ is any nonreflexive Banach space, $p(y^*)=\norm{y^*}$ for $y^*\in Y^*$ and a functional $y_0^*\in Y^*$ not attaining the norm.